shamvi-17/Shambhavi-langgraph-MAT496/README.md

 ### Lesson 1- Streaming:
 Learned how streaming responses are generated step-by-step in LangGraph and how interruptions or pauses can be handled during a conversation flow.
 Also understood the concept of thread configuration and how it helps manage separate conversation sessions while executing state-based logic in real time.
 **Tweaks**:Updated the example prompt from Multiply 2 and 3 to Add 10 and 20.

+### Lesson 2- Breakpoints:
+Breakpoints in LangGraph let us pause a graph’s execution at certain nodes to observe data flow and intermediate outputs.
+They make debugging and testing easier by allowing us to inspect the graph’s state and then continue execution without restarting.
+Overall, it’s a clear and efficient way to understand and refine how the graph runs step by step.
+**Tweaks**:Updated the example prompt from Multiply 2 and 3 to Add 5 and 10.